 \section{The Gauged Witten equations}

-In this section, we introduce gauged Witten equations, the notion of analytic energy and explain its relation with down-ward gradient flow of the gauged action functional $\CA_H$.
-This serves as a toy model for the Floer theory to be studied in the second paper \cite{Wang20} of this series.
-Some lemmas are stated and proved only for inspirations; they are not quite related to the proof of Theorem \ref{T1.2} and \ref{T1.3} in the end.
+In this section, we introduce gauged Witten equations and explain its relation with downward gradient flow of the gauged action functional $\CA_H$.
+This serves as a toy model for the Floer theory to be developed in the second paper \cite{Wang20} of this series.
+Some results are stated and proved only for inspiration; they are not closely related to the proof of Theorem \ref{T1.2} and \ref{T1.3} in the end.